De Quervain's Tenosynovitis

 What is De Quervain's tenosynovitis?

 De Quervain's tenosynovitis is inflammation of tendons on the side of the wrist at the base of the thumb.
-These tendons include the extensor pollicis brevis and the abductor pollicis longus tendons.
+These tendons include the extensor pollicis brevis and the abductor pollicis longus tendons, which extend the joints of the thumb.

-De Quervain's tenosynovitis can be brought on by simple strain injury to the extensor pollicus longus tendon.
+De Quervain's tenosynovitis can be brought on by simple strain injury to the extensor pollicis longus and abductor pollicis tendons.
 Typical causes include stresses such as lifting young children into car seats, lifting heavy grocery bags by the loops, and lifting gardening pots up and into place.

 What are symptoms of De Quervain's tenosynovitis?